Mitigating gain calibration errors from EoR observations with SKA1-Low AA*: Results

-The plots in the top row in Figure~\ref{fig_8:gain_err_1_10_2d_frac_ps_comp} show the variation in 2D absolute fractional error maps for 1\% calibration gain error, after PCA subtraction, and after GPR subtraction, respectively.
-One can see that the subtraction techniques effectively reduce the absolute fractional error by up to an order of magnitude in the low $k_{\perp}$ range ($\leq 0.1$Mpc$^{-1}$).
+The plots in the middle row in Figure~\ref{fig_8:gain_err_1_10_0.1_2d_frac_ps_comp} show the variation in 2D absolute fractional error maps for 1\% calibration gain error, after PCA subtraction, and after GPR subtraction, respectively.
+In contrast to the 0.1\% error case, one can see that the subtraction techniques effectively reduce the absolute fractional error by up to an order of magnitude in the low $k_{\perp}$ range ($\leq 0.1$Mpc$^{-1}$).
 Although GPR performs marginally better for higher $k_{\perp}$ modes than PCA, the mode-mixing component dominates, and we do not observe a significant improvement with either method.
-The corresponding spherically averaged power spectrum after the subtraction techniques is presented in the left plot of Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.
+The corresponding spherically averaged power spectrum after the subtraction techniques is presented in the left plot of the middle row, Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.

 Using avoidance around the horizon line or a 0.05 Mpc$^{-1}$ buffer, our model fails to recover the signal on large scales.
-Avoidance with a buffer of 0.1 Mpc$^{-1}$ (Figure~\ref{fig_8:gain_err_1_10_2d_frac_ps_comp}, \texttt{top-left}) successfully recovers the signal but results in an average SNR loss of at least 30\% (see Section~\ref{subsec:FG_avoid}), as indicated by the cyan markers in the right plot of Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.\\ Lastly, using a hybrid technique of applying avoidance (with a 0.05 Mpc$^{-1}$ buffer) to PCA/GPR residuals, it enables us to successfully recover the true signal \HI in the available $k$ modes, as represented by the green and blue markers in the right plot of Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.
+However, avoidance with a buffer of 0.1 Mpc$^{-1}$ (Figure~\ref{fig_8:gain_err_1_10_0.1_2d_frac_ps_comp}, \texttt{middle-left}) we manage to bring down the residual power to within 2$\sigma$ levels of the true \HI\ but with an average SNR loss of at least 30\% (see Section~\ref{subsec:FG_avoid}), as indicated by the cyan markers in the right plot of the middle-row, Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.\\ Lastly, using a hybrid technique of applying avoidance (with a 0.05 Mpc$^{-1}$ buffer) to PCA/GPR residuals, it enables us to bring down residual power within 2$\sigma$ levels of the true \HI\ in the available $k$-modes, as represented by the green and blue markers in the right plot of the middle-row, Figure~\ref{fig_9:gain_err_1_1d_ps_comp}.

-\subsection{Case III: Gain Error of $\sim 10\%$}
+\subsection{Case III: Gain Error of 10\%}